talum/talum.github.io/_posts/2018-03-03-how-and-when-to-start-using-tmux.markdown

 commands.

 Once you're in a tmux session, anything you do to talk to tmux will require that you use a prefix key.
-The default prefux key is `ctrl+b`.
+The default prefix key is `ctrl+b`.

 To start a session with a name, which you most likely want to do, run the following command: